systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 menu with this.
 On EFI, it then extends this with any unified kernel images found in `$BOOT/EFI/Linux/*.efi`.
 It may also add additional entries, for example a "Reboot into firmware" option.
-Optionally it may sort the menu based on the `machine-id` and `version` fields, and possibly others.
+Optionally it may sort the menu based on the `sort-key`, `machine-id` and `version` fields, and possibly others.
 It uses the file name to identify specific items, for example in case it supports storing away default entry information somewhere.
 A boot loader should generally not modify these files.

 For "Boot Loader Specification Entries" (Type #1), the _kernel package installer_ installs the kernel and initrd images to `$BOOT` (it is recommended